Man dies after being struck by train in Anderson

 ANDERSON — A pedestrian was fatally hit by a train on Anderson’s southside Wednesday afternoon.

-The Anderson Police Department responded to the 4:54 p.m. accident in the 3800 block of Raible Avenue, according to an APD news release.
+The Anderson Police Department responded to the 4:54 p.m. incident in the 3800 block of Raible Avenue, according to an APD news release.

 The train traveling south hit the man at the railroad crossing near the intersection of 38th Street and Raible.